 There is one other more fundamental consideration.
 No one has ever developed a successful vaccine for a corona virus!
 This is because these viruses tend to mutate relatively quickly and by the time they come around again (like the corona viruses that cause some types of seasonal colds) they are sufficiently different so that previous exposure does not result in long-term immunity.
 In the real world (without human meddling) the way it usually plays out when a novel corona virus jumps from another species to humans is that it returns in a slightly mutated form in regular cycles.
 Initially, it may be more contagious and deadly, but over time it becomes less severe.
 This is because, although previous exposure does not result in complete immunity like it does for most people with some other viruses such as measles, our body is still better able to handle the virus as a result of previous exposure.
 There is already some evidence with COVID-19 that even a recent infection with a different corona virus might result in less severe symptoms.
 So, even without a vaccine there is a strong possibility that over time as more people get the virus it will just become another seasonal cold virus that cycles through.

 What this means is that it is very likely that even if a safe and effective vaccine can be developed, its efficacy will be temporary.
 Initially they might help to take the edge off the pandemic, but it won't be a permanent solution.
 Nevertheless, it could accelerate the process by which the virus becomes less severe.
 It's difficult to say because it is often the case that this process works better from natural infection than from vaccination.
+Nevertheless, COVID-19 vaccines are going to be part of our reality in the coming year.
+We can only hope that they will help to control the pandemic with minimum negative consequences.

 Black elder flower (Sambucus nigra) is an excellent antiviral and immune stimulant herb